Vacuity/rudi-core/README.md

 ### Implementation Details

 On each Index update and remove *event*, RUDI normalizes and queues the set of incomming triples, along with the event type, and metadata for each node in the set of triples (e.g. triple slot).
 Part of normailization is the generating of a generalized model by substituting individuals (or instances, that is, IRI subjects and objects which are not classes) for their `owl:Class` types, the nullification of objects where the subject is an individual IRI, and the removal of any triples that contain a node linked to false by `via:indexable`.
 A cron process then stores the events in the DHT by mapping each IRI or Literal to that peer's node id.
 A counter, which increments for each update and decrements for each remove, is associated with each mapped value in the DHT.
-The map for each entry in the DHT is embodied as a [Properties](https://docs.oracle.com/javase/tutorial/essential/environment/properties.html) file P (contained within a directory whose name is  S, P or O) whose name is a hash of the IRI or Literal (the key) and which contains the property `hosts` which is the list of host, and `host.prop` where `prop` is a property for host whose value is specfic to the triple node represented by P.
+A [Properties](https://docs.oracle.com/javase/tutorial/essential/environment/properties.html) file P (contained within a directory whose name is  S, P or O) whose name is a hash of the IRI or Literal (the key) and which contains the property `hosts` (the list of host) and `host.prop` where `prop` is a property for host whose value is specfic to the triple node represented by P, encapsulates the map for each entry in the DHT.

 To distribute a SPARQL query, RUDI tokenizes the SPARQL into triples to produce a set of IRIs and a set of constraints (e.g. REQUIRED) for each.
 Let these be variables: